-In C Panel, In cPanel Search, type for “Softaculous” and Click on it.
-To install new WordPress you can click on “Install option” which shows the WordPress icon.
-Now you have successfully installed the WordPress to the newly hosted domain.
+In cPanel’s search bar, type “Softaculous” and click on it.
+To install a new WordPress website, you can click on “Install option” which shows the WordPress icon.
+Now you have successfully installed WordPress to the newly hosted domain.

 Step 4: Plugin Installation & Configuration

-When you have successfully installed the WordPress to your new domain.
-Next thing you should focus on is the plugin installation and configuration.
-Install all the basic plugins that are needed for the brand new website and configure it perfectly for better performance.
-Log in to the WordPress dashboard and install the plugins which are listed below.
+When you have successfully installed WordPress to your new domain, the next thing you should focus on is the plugin installation and configuration.
+Install all the basic plugins that are needed for the brand-new website and configure it perfectly for better performance.
+Log into the WordPress dashboard and install the plugins which are listed below.